 - Server-side by default.
 Connect Meta's Conversions API in your funnel's Integrations tab with your pixel ID and access token.
 Events fire from the server, immune to the blockers in reasons 5 and 6.

 - Automatic deduplication.
-Every CAPI event shares an event ID with its browser pixel counterpart, so Meta counts each conversion once — no more inflated numbers from reason 9.
+Every CAPI event shares an event ID with its browser pixel counterpart, so Meta counts each conversion once, with no more inflated numbers from reason 9.

 The takeaway